 - Eat up big in Bendigo or Ballarat because it’s the last decent meal you will have until after you leave the Silo Art Trail; and

 - Buy snacks in Bendigo or Ballarat before heading up the Silo Art Trail.
-If you find you haven’t bought enough or are sick of what you did buy, you can stock up at the supermarket in Warracknabeal.
+If you find you haven’t bought enough or are sick of what you did purchase, you can stock up at the supermarket in Warracknabeal.
 We made the mistake of eating lunch at the local Chinese restaurant in Warracknabeal because that was what we felt like.
 Big mistake!
 However, the chocolate biscuits I bought at the local supermarket were yum and eaten before my sister could blink.
 Did she want some?

 Have lunch at The Rifle Bridge Hotel, 137 View Street, Bendigo.
 Talk about a yummy salad – Chicken and Macadamia Nut Salad with Beetroot, Pear and Figs.

-So, being very, very hungry by this stage in our travels, on our second day in Sea Lake, we drove 45 minutes to Spoons Riverside Café and Restaurant in Swan Hill for lunch.
+So, being very, very hungry by this stage of our latter travels, on our second day in Sea Lake, we drove 45 minutes to Spoons Riverside Café and Restaurant in Swan Hill for lunch.
 Spoons Riverside is in a beautiful location, overlooking the Murray River.
 I ate far too much, but the food was so yummy.

 Where to stay

 In Ballarat, we stayed at Craig’s Royal Hotel – 10 Lydiard Street, South Ballarat.
-Located in the historical part of Ballarat across the road from Her Majesty Theatre, this luxury boutique hotel was comfort plus with an old-world charm.
+Located in the historical part of Ballarat across the road from Her Majesty Theatre, this luxury boutique hotel was comfort-plus with an old-world charm.
 Craig’s Royal Hotel has been a Ballarat icon since 1853.

 The drive, via the Silo Art Trail, from Ballarat to Sea Lake, at 405 kilometres, or from Bendigo to Sea Lake, at 357 kilometres, can be done in one day.
 This is not excessive and easily accomplished with plenty of time to view each of the silo artworks.
 Don’t make the mistake we made stopping for the night along the Silo Art Trail.

-In Sea Lake we stayed at the Sea Lake Motel on the Calder Highway (93 Railway Avenue, Sea Lake).
-Our room (the only time we shared a room on this road trip) was small and basic, but clean.
+In Sea Lake, we stayed at the Sea Lake Motel on the Calder Highway (93 Railway Avenue, Sea Lake).
+Our room (the only time we shared a room on this road trip) was small and basic but clean.
 The now renovated Hotel (pub) on the main street in town may be a better accommodation option.

 What did surprise me was the lack of infrastructure to support tourism along the Silo Art Trail.
 I’m not referring to the roads.
 They were in good condition that my little car had no trouble traversing.
-If the Silo Art Trail has any hope of encouraging financial sustainability of the towns in questions through tourism and saving them from extinction, then appropriate places to eat and sleep are crucial.
-We would have seen a maximum of 3 other couples visiting these murals.
-I can understand that people are loathe to open cafes and accommodation when the tourists aren’t there to generate a viable business enterprise.
+If the Silo Art Trail has any hope of encouraging the financial sustainability of the towns in questions through tourism and saving them from extinction, then appropriate places to eat and sleep are crucial.
+We would have seen a maximum of 3 other couples visiting these painted silos.
+I can understand people are hesitant to open cafes and accommodation when the tourists aren’t there to generate a viable business enterprise.
 It’s a bit like which comes first, the chicken or the egg.
 What are your thoughts on this?

-“At first I was not overwhelmed by the silo art.
+“At first, I was not overwhelmed by the silo art.
 But on reflection, the use of these giant canvases to reflect community has been interesting and something to remember.
 Some of them, and their place in the landscape, have affected me.
 It would be good to go back and look at them quietly and reflect on the landscape.”

 For my sister, the people in the murals were of the landscape.
 A need to further examine the connection between landscape and the art themselves fuelled her desire to return to the Silo Art Trail.

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
-Unless specifically stated, all photos are my own and remain a copyright of Joanna Rath.
+Unless expressly stated, all photos are my own and remain the copyright of Joanna Rath.

 For more on Australia’s silo art, read: